-- Camps must be neighbourly.
+- Camps should be visually stimulating, have an inviting design and a plan for crowd management. - Camps must be interactive.
+They should include activities, events or services within their camps, and they must be available to the entire community.
+Camps must be neighbourly.
 This includes keeping sound within set limits, controlling where camp generators vent exhaust, and easily resolving any boundary disputes that arise. - Camps must have a good previous MOOP record (for returning camps). - Camps must follow safety protocols designed by the organization. - Finally, camps must submit a registration questionnaire including an uploaded camp layout plan and a Leaving No Trace commitment